Murder of Du'a Khalil Aswad

 Du'a Khalil Aswad (دعاء خليل أسود) (c.
 1989 – c.
-7 April 2007) was a 17-year-old Iraqi Yazidi girl who was stoned to death in Bashiqa, Nineveh, northern Iraq in early April 2007, in an honor killing.
-Her killers accused her of dishonoring her family and religion.
-The rumors that she was stoned for converting to Islam prompted reprisals against Yazidis by Sunnis, including the 2007 Mosul massacre.
+7 April 2007) was a 17-year-old Iraqi Kurdish girl of the Yazidi faith who was stoned to death in Bashiqa, Nineveh, northern Iraq in early April 2007, the victim of an honor killing.
+It is believed that she was killed around 7 April 2007, but the incident did not come to light until video of the stoning, apparently recorded on multiple cell phones, appeared on the Internet.
+The rumor that the stoning was connected to her alleged conversion to Islam prompted reprisals against Yazidis by Sunnis, including the 2007 Mosul massacre.

 Background

 Du'a Khalil Aswad was born to a Yazidi family from Bashiqa.
 She was killed aged 17.
 Before her killing, some reports claimed that she had converted to Islam to marry a Sunni Muslim boy.
 However, other reports claimed that she did not come home one night, which caused her family to shame her.